 Coppel Athletic Complex

-Coppel Athletic Complex is 42 acres located on US 50 west, just before Slate Mills and bordered by North Fork Creek.
-This land was donated to the city from Sunrush LLC.
-Coppel has a modest sized playground.
+Coppel Athletic Complex is 42 acres located on US 50 West, just before Slate Mills and bordered by North Fork Creek.
+This land was donated to the city by Sunrush LLC.
+Coppel has a modest-sized playground.
 The park is predominantly used for youth league soccer but is often used for walking/running.